TheJesusFish/Slop-Core/README.md

 # COME GET YOUR SLOP

 This is a repo of vibe coded, MAME-based MiSTer FPGA cores.
 If you take some sort of issue with that, it's kind of weird you're here, no?
-The internet is unending, no reason to stop here.
+The internet is unending, go play Wordle or whatever.

 ### Cores in this Repo
 - [Batsugun](https://github.com/TheJesusFish/Arcade-Batsugun_MiSTer)